About symptomatic Hypermobility, EDS, HSD and JHS

-Hypermobility spectrum disorder (HSD) and Ehlers-Danlos syndromes (EDS) are complex heritable connective tissue disorders.
+Ehlers-Danlos syndromes (EDS) and the closely related Hypermobility Spectrum Disorder (HSD) are complex heritable connective tissue disorders.
 Lots of people can be hypermobile without any problems.
 It is when there are ‘issues with tissues’ that we need to be aware.
-Unfortunately it has been challenging to get awareness of this disease and get appropriate support.
-At the moment there are 14 types of EDS and one type of HSD.
+Unfortunately it has been challenging to get awareness of these disorders and get appropriate support.
+At the moment there are 13 named 'types' of EDS plus the closely related HSD.
 This might change again in the future.

 More details can be found via the below charities and organisations:

-The EDS Society has a list of the criteria used for diagnosis of all the types of EDS and HSD.
+The EDS Society has a list of the criteria used for diagnosis of all the types of EDS and HSD on their website.
+For a child or younger person www.theschooltoolkit.org also has links to specialists and resources aimed at schools.

 Getting diagnosis via a GP

 Discuss the EDS RCGP toolkit with your practice manager or GP to see what symptoms relate to which type of EDS.
 It is possible to get an HSD or hEDS diagnosis from your GP, but this can vary, if the GP suspects other types of EDS you can be referred.
-Plus referrals for other symptoms such as suspecting PoTs (postural orthostatic tachycardia syndrome), autonomic dysfunction, further investigations for various injuries, autism, allergies (MCAD/S).
+Plus referrals for other symptoms such as suspecting POTS (postural orthostatic tachycardia syndrome), autonomic dysfunction, further investigations for various injuries, autism, allergies (MCAD/S).
 If a rarer type of EDS is suspected this is sent for referral as well with accompanying serious symptoms.
+We suggest getting as much family medical history as possible.

-There are some common symptoms that are diagnosed usually before a diagnosis of HSD/EDS.
-These are acute and chronic pain syndromes, Fibromyalgia, Chronic Fatigue Syndrome/M.E, osteoarthritis, eating issues and pain, gastroparesis, bowel and bladder issues, Raynaud's phenomenon, allergies (different types can be severe such as anaphylaxis), anxiety and autism.
-Plus separate symptoms in EDS/HSD of multiple dislocations, tendon and ligament ruptures, muscle rigidity, spasms, myofascial pain, macro and micro tears.
-Some people have rarer types that affect the vascular system and heart.
-Often people with EDS/HSD can have very smooth, thick skin that doesn't age or bruise easily or very fragile, thin skin that bruises and tears easily.
+There are some common signs and symptoms that are diagnosed usually before a diagnosis of HSD/hEDS.
+These are acute and persistent pain syndromes, Fibromyalgia, Chronic Fatigue Syndrome/M.E, osteoarthritis, eating issues, Gastrointestinal Issues, gastroparesis, bowel and bladder issues, Raynaud's phenomenon, anxiety, allergies (different types can be severe such as anaphylaxis) and the emerging co-occurrence with autism/neurodivergence.
+Plus separate symptoms in EDS/HSD/JHS of multiple dislocations, tendon and ligament ruptures, muscle rigidity, spasms, myofascial pain, macro and micro tears.
+Some people have rarer types that affect the vascular system, heart or brain.
+Often people with EDS/HSD can have very smooth, thick skin that is young looking or very fragile, thin skin that bruises and tears easily.

 Understanding Hypermobile Ehlers-Danlos Syndrome and Hypermobility Spectrum Disorder